semantalytics/alibaba/object-server/README.md

     $ curl -H accept:text/turtle http://localhost:8080/graphs/twain
     $ curl -H accept:application/rdf+xml http://localhost:8080/graphs/twain

  If you get a 405 error check that you included the GraphStore.class in the classpath.
 You should see a "Scanning" message in the server output.
-If not you either don't have the classpath setup or you are missing the META-INF/org.openrdf.concepts file.
+If not, you either don't have the classpath setup or you are missing the META-INF/org.openrdf.concepts file.

  The server can be stopped gracefully using the following command
     $ bin/control-object-server.sh -d data -stop